 Keast & Hood is uploading multiple projects to the database, some of which include LCA's completed at different project phases.

 Compare the embodied carbon emissions from multiple projects across your firm.
-Analyze & your firm.
+Analyze & document what data or pieces of information are most important and communicate the findings to your firm.